Note the pipe operator in this

 Intersection layers (as opposed to Bessel layers).
 For instance, note

-that when simulating a Localised layer over the interval t ∈ [4, 5] that the final interval
+that when simulating a Localised layer over the interval \(t\in[4,5]\) that the final interval is an

 The preference for Intersection layers inherited from the creation of the path can be changed when calling any of the other functions we have introduce.
-For instance, consider simulating localised layers (of the Bessel sort) in the interval t ∈ [6, 8]:
+For instance, consider simulating localised layers (of the Bessel sort) in the interval \(t\in[6,8]\):

 and then the simulation of intermediary points in this interval: